near/near-contract-helper/README.md

     yarn start

+This starts a local DynamoDB instance on port 7877 which is used when `NODE_ENV=development` to facilitate local testing.
+This instance is persisted to a `.db` file at the project root.

 ### Create account (works only on test networks)

     curl -H "Content-Type: application/json" -XPOST http://0.0.0.0:3000/account --data '{"newAccountId": "nosuchuseryet", "newAccountPublicKey": "22skMptHjFWNyuEWY22ftn2AbLPSYpmYwGJRGwpNHbTV"}